SammygoodTunes/Wave-Function-Collapse/README.md

 ## Introduction:

-Quantum mechanics introduces this concept when a wave function reduces to a single eigenstate from several caused by interaction with the outside world.
+Quantum mechanics introduces this concept when a wave function reduces from several to a single eigenstate caused by interaction with the outside world.

 However, in this particular case, Wave Function Collapse allows for procedurally generated images based on a single or multiple smaller images given as input, where patterns within them will be analysed to generate something of the same theme, but variated.

-This is especially useful for level design in video games, the hassle of manually designing games makes using WFC better in a way.
+This is especially useful for level design in video games, the hassle of manually designing levels for games makes using WFC better in a way.
 Not always though.
 Anyway, this was my attempt at it.